 - WiFi available throughout the hostel

-- Breakfast, lunch and dinner are provided in the eco-hostel canteen
+- Breakfast and lunch are provided in the eco-hostel canteen

 - Breakfast consists of fruit, breads and spreads, cereals, toast, tea and coffee

-- Lunch and dinner often include meat, fish, pasta, rice, vegetables, salad, stir fry
+- Lunch often includes meat, fish, pasta, rice, vegetables, salad, stir fry

 - A packed lunch is possible on request when volunteers are at project sites